raito-io/raito-io.github.io/docs/guides/databricks_sync_with_cloud.md

 ```

 If you want more information about the installation process, or you need to troubleshoot an issue, you can find [more information here](/docs/cli/installation).

-## Create a data source in Raito Cloud

-Now that the CLI is working, sign in to your Raito Cloud instance.

-In the left navigation pane go to `Data Sources` > `All data sources`.
-You should see a button on the top right, `Add data source`.
-This will guide you through a short wizard to create a new data source.
-The main things that you will need to configure are

-* `Data source type`.
-Select your data warehouse type.
-We are constantly adding new connectors, and you will be able to create and use your own if needed.
-* `Data source name`.
-Give your data source a good descriptive name, separating it from other data sources.
-For this example we'll choose 'Databricks Test'.
-* `Data source description`.
-Accompany your data source with a meaningful description.

-Once the data source has been created, you are ready to connect the Raito CLI with it.

 ## Create a Databricks Service principal